-The auto arrangement feature, which is not a trivial problem to solve, consists in a process that will sort tables and views in three different ways: hierarchical, scattered and grid.
-In order to trigger the auto arrangement feature you should click the icon on control toolbar and select the desired arragement mode.
-Note that this feature causes irreversible changes on the objects postioning.
-This process came as a way to help the user to visualize database models with lots of objetcs.
+The auto arrangement feature, which is not a trivial problem to solve, consists of a process that will sort tables and views in three different ways: hierarchical, scattered, and grid.
+In order to trigger the auto arrangement feature you must click the icon on control toolbar and select the desired arrangement mode.
+Note that this feature causes irreversible changes in the objects' positioning.
+This process came as a way to help the user to visualize database models with lots of objects.
 Depending on the size of your model the process will take some time.
 After completing the result, for each mode, will be something like the image below.

 The hierarchal arrangement basically takes a table or a view with the major amount of relationships connected and uses it as the root of the hierarchy.
 The next step is to place aside the root all the tables and views that are directly linked to it.
 This routine is then repeated until all linked tables are arranged close to their parents or counterparts.
 If there are tables or views without relationships attached they will be placed at the bottom of the canvas.
 This rule is applied to text boxes that naturally are standalone objects being not possible to link them to any other object.